markuadoc/markua-manual/README.md

 # The Markua Manual

+This version is the "not invented here" lists version.
+It is obsolete, but is on a branch for reference.

 This is the user manual for Markua on Leanpub.
 It is copyright © 2014-2019 Peter Armstrong.
 All rights reserved.

 The Markua Specification is now based on CommonMark, and it will be posted at <http://markua.com> in the next few weeks.